Interstate 4: Other projects

 Connections with two new expressways are planned.
 The Wekiva Parkway—a 25 mi segment of SR 429—will connect to SR 417 at the I-4 interchange in Sanford.
 When completed in 2023, it will complete the beltway around Orlando, although the southern ends of SR 429 and SR 417 do not connect and are separated by a 3.4 mi drive along I-4.
 On October 21, 2022, the first part of this connection opened to traffic, with the westbound I-4 to southbound SR 429 ramp opening to traffic, along with the section of the southbound lanes between the ramp and SR 46.
 The Central Polk Parkway is a planned tolled expressway in eastern Polk County that will connect I-4 near Davenport with the Polk Parkway near Bartow; it is currently in the design phase, but funding for right-of-way acquisition of the initial segments is not planned until fiscal year 2019–2020.
 Additionally, FDOT is conducting a feasibility study for a 5 to 11.5 mi connection between I-4 and the Poinciana Parkway—a short, tolled expressway completed in 2016 between US 17/US 92 and the community of Poinciana.

+Despite the cancellation of the Florida High-Speed Corridor in 2011, the following year, All Aboard Florida, now Brightline, announced its intentions to build an inter-city rail route between Miami and Orlando, which eventually began operations in September 2023.
+Brightline is currently in the planning stages of developing an expansion of service between Orlando and Tampa using the I-4 right-of-way.

-In 2014, FDOT began a study of the feasibility of extending the SunRail commuter train line to Daytona Beach, primarily focussing on the use of the I-4 median.
+In 2014, FDOT began a study of the feasibility of extending the SunRail commuter train line to Daytona Beach, primarily focusing on the use of the I-4 median.
 The ongoing widening project from SR 44 to I-95 maintains a median wide enough to accommodate a future rail line.

+I-4 Florida's Regional Advanced Mobility Elements (FRAME) is a developing project addressing safety and mobility concerns along a 77 mile stretch of the interstate from Tampa to southwest Orlando.